 Pre-bake the crust

 It’s very important that you pre-bake this almond flour pizza crust to get a crispy pizza base.
 Also make sure that you add a thin layer of tomato sauce and avoid vegetables that release too much water like mushrooms, fresh tomato slices or zucchini.
 If you want to use these vegetable, roast them before.
 This will prevent vegetable juice that could make the center of the pizza soft and wet.
+The best keto vegetables to use on pizza are red pepper, asparagus, olives.

 How many carbs in almond flour pizza crust?